imalsogreg/RetroProject/thesis/defense.md

 <br/>

  - Most real time decoders focus on behavioral correlates
- - Focus on fine timescale decoding
+ - We want to focus on fine timescale decoding
- - Needed for interrupting/enhancing replay
+ - This is needed for interrupting/enhancing replay
- - Get closer to underlying encoding mechanisms
+ - Thus, we can get closer to underlying encoding mechanisms

 ---